Steve Yuhas: Legal controversies

 In December 2008, Yuhas was sued by high school principal Michael J. Rood.
-During a broadcast, Rood alleged Yuhas defamed him and invaded his privacy by inquiring in the school district where Rood was employed.
+During a broadcast, Rood alleged Yuhas defamed him and invaded his privacy by inquiring about the school district where Rood was employed.
 Yuhas claimed what he said was true and that his opinion that Rood worked as an associate publisher of a pornographic magazine while on duty at his school while using school resources was true and protected.
 Yuhas filed a Strategic Lawsuit Against Public Participation to dismiss the case as a protected speech.
 Yuhas was represented by high-profile First Amendment attorney Guylyn Cummins and James Chadwick.

 In December 2009, San Diego Superior Court Judge Judith F. Hayes ruled in favor of Yuhas.
 Rood appealed on the claim that Hayes' decision was wrong on the law and the Constitution protected Rood.
 On June 3, 2011, a unanimous panel for the California Court of Appeals rejected Rood's argument and ruled in Yuhas' favor.
 Writing in the Reporters Committee for the Freedom of the Press, Aaron Mackey wrote, that the Appeals Court, "(R)ejected arguments from the former principal that the commentator’s report on the audit conducted by school officials did not qualify for a state law that protects journalists who report on government proceedings."
 Cummins said, "[The decision] demonstrates why privileges are important to journalists and why the anti-SLAPP statute is important to journalists."
-Rood appealed to the Supreme Court and ultimately filed bankruptcy.
+Rood appealed to the Supreme Court and ultimately filed for bankruptcy.

 The decision set an important precedent for radio talk show commentators, effectively granting them the same protections to shield sources and to respond to lawsuits as a journalist working a beat—not surprisingly the rule is known as the "Yuhas exception" that excepts talk show hosts and commentators from lawsuits as the courts would any other journalist provided they are reporting news and the story is true.